Tuesday, June 27, 2017

 The slave trade in Eastern Europe gradually faded, as the control exercised by the emerging structure of European states became stronger.
 The spreading of Christianity also caused a decline in slave trade during the medieval period.
 Slave trade within Europe declined already in the early medieval period, but in regions bordering on Islamic countries, slave trade continued up until the pre-modern period.
 Source: Why did Medieval Slave Traders go to Finland?
 APRIL 17, 2014 BY MEDIEVALISTS.NET

-Estonia has the distinction of being a nation where Christianity was held at bay the longest.
+Saaremaa and Setomaa (both in Estonia) have the distinction of being, along with Samogitia (in Lithuania), a place where Christianity was held at bay the longest.
 For example, in 1261, warfare continued as the Oeselians (Estonians inhabiting the island Saaremaa) had once again renounced Christianity and killed all the Germans on the island.
 A peace treaty was signed after the united forces of the Livonian Order, the Bishopric of Ösel-Wiek, the forces of Danish Estonia including mainland Estonians and Latvians defeated the Oeselians by conquering the Kaarma stronghold.
 Soon thereafter, the Livonian Order established a stone fort at Pöide.

 Livonian latency and mutations